Find a Part Now

 Although the changes were positively received, Ford CEO Alan Mulally chose to rename all three D3 platform cars, with the Five Hundred and Montego becoming the fifth-generation Ford Taurus and Mercury Sable; the similarly updated Ford Freestyle continued as the Ford Taurus X. Although the Taurus had been out of retail markets since 2006 (the Sable, since 2005), Mullaly cited the larger brand familiarity of the Taurus/Sable nameplates as the reason for the renaming of the two D3 sedans.

-For the 2010 model year, the Ford Taurus underwent a complete redesign.
-Although retaining the D3 chassis, the exterior and interior was completely changed, to add more aggressive styling.
+For the 2010 model year, the Ford Taurus underwent an extensive redesign.
+Retaining the D3 chassis, the exterior and interior was revised, to add more aggressive styling.
 This became the final generation Taurus for North America.
-As the Mercury brand was being phased out in 2010, 2009 marked the final year of the Sable nameplate.

 Reception

-Ford designer J Mays said "I don't think the Five Hundred or Freestyle was one of my brighter moments in Ford, but designing a car is not a solo effort and a lot of people have input on the kind of product they want.
+• In 2014, Ford designer J Mays would later call the Five Hundred too conservative, likening the vehicle to a beautifully tailored Brooks Brothers suit, another time saying "I don't think the Five Hundred or Freestyle was one of my brighter moments in Ford, but designing a car is not a solo effort and a lot of people have input on the kind of product they want.
 I've been at the company 13 years and I've been through five CEOs.
 Some of those CEOs have had more conservative tastes than others."
 Mays later conceded of the Five Hundred's styling: "It's just lacking in the emotional appeal that we should have put into it.
 We were being good team players, and we did our best to wrap what was a best-in-class package with sheetmetal, and we ended up with a car, I think, that compromised itself in terms of style.
 But we will never make that mistake again.
 In fact, we haven't made a mistake like that since we did it.
 I think of all the cars I've designed in my career, I regret not pushing harder on that car."

 References